nang-dev/instagram_reset_pw_hack/README.md

-# How hackers used the internal, depcreciated instagram HTTP methods to hack instagram accounts
+# How hackers used the internal, depreciated instagram HTTP methods to hack instagram accounts

 ## Watch: